Skiing with short-stem hip prosthesis: Safely back on the slopes

 Benefits of the short stem prosthesis

-- Preservation of bone substance: Particularly relevant for younger or sporty patients.
+- Preservation of bone substance: Particularly relevant for younger or physically active patients.

-- Anatomical reconstruction: A short-stem prosthesis allows for better reconstruction of the so-called anteroposterior (AP) tilt of the hip anatomy, resulting in greater mobility.
+- Anatomical Reconstruction: A short-stem prosthesis enables better replication of the so-called anteroposterior (AP) tilt of the hip anatomy, resulting in increased mobility.

 - Easier revisions: In the event of a prosthesis replacement, the surgical interventions are usually less invasive.